avkonst/hookstate/README.md

 # @hookstate/core

-Modern and high-performance (data access tracked) state management for react done in type-safe and plugin extandable way.
+Modern and high-performance (data access tracked) state management for react done in type-safe and plugin extendable way.